DmytroZubelevych/redis-multiregion/README.md

 <img src="images/mp-install.png" width="600">
 </p>

+Since PaaS allows to place one environment per one region only, the Multi-Region installation stipulates creating Multi-Environment topology.
+In order to distinguish one Multi-Region installation from another we create [Environment Group](https://www.virtuozzo.com/application-platform-docs/environment-groups/) with name that user provides during installation and put all the newly created environments into this group.
-In the opened installation window specify the **Environment** name.
-This name will be used for Multi-Region environments isolation.
-Just pick the **Create separate environment group** option.
-For example, if you use **redismulti** name for the **Environment** field, all the cluster parts will be put into the **Database cluster redismulti** [environment group](https://www.virtuozzo.com/application-platform-docs/environment-groups/).
+So, in the opened installation window specify the **Environment** name which can be used for Multi-Region environments isolation if you pick the **Create separate environment group** option.
+For example, if you use **redismulti** name for the **Environment** field, all the cluster parts will be put into the **Database cluster redismulti** environment group.

 <p align="left">
 <img src="images/env-group.png" width="500">